Skip to content

 Blind veteran

-Despite his sight loss, as well as poor hearing from his time as a gunner, George loves to stay active.
-He listens to talking books and, at 99, is still a regular at our charity social events in his local area.
+Despite his sight loss, as well as poor hearing from his time as a gunner, George loved to stay active.
+He listened to talking books and was a regular at our charity social events in his local area.
 With your help, we can make sure more blind veterans like George receive the support they so deserve.

 Please donate